tpluscode/tpluscode.github.io/source/_posts/2015-08-21-polymer-templatizer.markdown

 </script>
 ```

-This time I tried instantiate the templates byt using native [Web Components API][templates].
+This time I tried instantiate the templates by using native [Web Components API][templates].
 Unfortunately
 the template cloned from a node distributed by Polymer contains only an empty `#document-fragment`.
 It may be a problem
 with [Shady DOM][shady] so other Polymer quirk (it definitely works with pure-WC with Shadow DOM).
 Also the native
 way doesn't help with data binding anyway.